 Head of state of the United Kingdom (England, Scotland, Wales and Northern Ireland) and 15 other realms in the Commonwealth, including Canada.

 Queen Elizabeth has four children: Charles, Anne, Andrew and Edward.
 Charles, the heir to the throne, became Prince of Wales in 1969.
 Prince Andrew's birth in 1960 marked the first child born to a reigning British monarch since Queen Victoria gave birth to Princess Beatrice in 1857.

-The Queen has eight grandchildren and one great-grandchild.
+The Queen has eight grandchildren and two great-grandchildren.